WUSTxzy/QMRGT/features_extraction/README.md

 ## ResNet-101 backbone, 36 boxes

-We use [Hao Tan's Detectron2 implementation of 'Bottom-up feature extractor'](https://github.com/airsplay/py-bottom-up-attention), which is compatible with [the original Caffe implementation](https://github.com/peteanderson80/bottom-up-attention).
+VOLTA use [Hao Tan's Detectron2 implementation of 'Bottom-up feature extractor'](https://github.com/airsplay/py-bottom-up-attention), which is compatible with [the original Caffe implementation](https://github.com/peteanderson80/bottom-up-attention).

-Following LXMERT, we use the feature extractor which outputs 36 boxes per image.
+Following LXMERT, VOLTA use the feature extractor which outputs 36 boxes per image.
-We store features in hdf5 format.
+The features are stored in hdf5 format.

 ### Install Feature Extractor